-Nominations for Bert Evans Apprentice Scholarships open until 30th May 2017
+Nominations for Bert Evans Apprentice Scholarships are now closed for 2017.

 Apprentices facing financial hardship while pursuing trade qualifications can apply for a Bert Evans Apprentice Scholarship which can help them with buying tools or their travel to on-the-job training.

 Deputy Premier and Minister for Skills, John Barilaro, said the man honoured by the scholarships, the late Bert Evans, was a distinguished advocate of the Vocational Education and Training (VET) sector in NSW for more than 30 years.